oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     </copy>
     ```

-    With the following command get the compartment name provided during **Lab 1: Setup**, in order to set the required IAM Policies to enable and use API Gateway:
+    With the following commands get the compartment name provided during **Lab 1: Setup**, to set the required IAM Policies to enable and use API Gateway:

     ```bash
         <copy>